 Whenever Chink Paint is used and a seam is present within the cosmetic joint, the seam may be first sealed with Energy Seal.
 Once the Energy Seal is dry, Chink Paint can be applied over it.
 Do not use masking tape under Chink Paint.
 It will prevent the Chink Paint from adhering to the wood and may eventually peel off.

-For cosmetic chink joints that are 3/8 inches deep, or deeper, Perma-Chink may be used; but you should be aware that Chink Paint is a less expensive alternative that’s much easier to apply.
+For cosmetic chink joints that are 3/8 inches deep, or deeper, Perma-Chink may be used; however, you should be aware that Chink Paint is a less expensive alternative that is much easier to apply.
 If the joint is deep enough to accommodate both backing material and the proper thickness of Perma-Chink, it’s best to actually chink it to prevent water from accumulating on top of the bottom lip.